HWOSS/Frontend-FunctionalReactiveProgramming/README.md

-# HeathWallace FRP Stack
+# Front-end Functional Reactive Programming
-Exploring the paradigm of functional reactive programming as a HeathWallace tech stack
+Exploring the paradigm of functional reactive programming as a tech stack

 ## Technologies
 #### ES2015